WannabeSmith/RiLACS/README.md

 # Install the package
 pip install -e RiLACS
 ```
-_Note: we have plans to relase this on pypi in the future_
+_Note: we have plans to release this on pypi in the future_

 ## Compute a confidence sequence